 The Pronap is most useful on the Everyman schedules.
-Since the Dual core (excluding DC3 and DC4) and Tri core schedules already have a core near the REM peak, there is no additional room for a nap there.
-Due to SWS pressure considerations, a Pronap is not suitable for E4, E5 or for nap-only schedules.
+Since the Dual core (excluding DC3 and DC4) and Tri Core schedules already have a core near the REM peak, there is usually no additional room for a nap there.
+Due to SWS pressure, a Pronap is not suitable for regular E3, E4, E5 or for nap-only schedules.

 - Ensure sufficient daily REM

 - Possibly improve the ease of a maximum gap after the first nap (e.g. 8 hours for E2 – yet to be shown)